andreasnicklaus/master/paper/freewriting/3-4_metrics.md

 To summarize some comparisons between frameworks or groups of frameworks are most appealing for the evaluation through these metrics:

 1. CSR vs SSR/Prerendered: Before testing, differencees between CSR and Prerendered pages are expected, but the metrics and amount of difference are a probably subject of interest.
 Because there is no perceivable difference between prerendered pages and server-side rendered pages from a client perspective, they are grouped together in this context.
-2. Angular vs React vs Vue: Because these CSR have been competing for `X` years at this point and they are still the most famous front-end frameworks<!-- TODO: source -->, the comparison of these frameworks is relevant for this study.
+2. Angular vs React vs Vue: Because these CSR have been competing for `X` years at this point and they are still the most famous front-end frameworks the comparison of these frameworks is relevant for this study.
 3. Nuxt vs Vue.js: As a next generation of the Vue.js framework, the actual performance increases are interesting for developers.
 4. Next.js vs React: Same reason